barbaracalderon/notes-on-javascript/12_JS_BEHIND_THE_SCENES.md

 The Event Loop is essential for the non-blocking concurrency model.
 It is a fundamental piece of JavaScript development.

 _PS: The Runtime can also happen outside the browser, for example, in the Node.js.
 In this case, we say "Runtime in the Node.js".
-It's a bit differente because Node.js does not have a browser, so it does not have the Web APIs.
+It's a bit different because Node.js does not have a browser, so it does not have the Web APIs.
 Instead, we have "C++ bindings & thread pool"._

 ## 2. Execution Context and the Call Stack